salesforce/rules_spring/tools/buildstamp/README.md

 ## Build Stamping

 Bazel has a feature to optionally add 'stamping' information to particular build artifacts.
+That feature is described [in this Bazel documentation](https://docs.bazel.build/versions/master/user-manual.html#workspace_status).

-We sometimes stamp Spring Boot applications with Git information (such as branch, commit id, build time, etc) such that the data can be found in the */manage/info* endpoint.
+We sometimes stamp Spring Boot applications with Git information (such as branch, commit id, build time, etc) such that the data can be found in the [/actuator/info](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-endpoints) endpoint.
-This helps with troubleshooting.
+This helps with troubleshooting as we can determine exactly what source code built the application.
 Great, right?

 #### The Downsides of Stamping